On the typical and atypical solutions to the Kuramoto equations: Notation and preliminaries

 \subsection{Randomized algebraic Kuramoto system}

-The analysis of the algebraic Kuramoto system~\eqref{equ: algebraic kuramoto} can be further simplified through ``randomization'' (a.k.a. ``pre-conditioning'').
-Taking $\aks_G$ as a column vector, for any nonsingular matrix $R$, the systems $\aks_G$ and $\raks_G := R \, \aks_G$ have the same zero set.
+The analysis of the algebraic Kuramoto system~\eqref{equ: algebraic kuramoto} can be further simplified through ``randomization''.
+For any nonsingular square matrix $R$, the systems $\aks_G$ and $\raks_G := R \, \aks_G$ have the same zero set.
 With a generic choice of $R$, there will be no complete cancellation of terms, and $\raks_G$ will be referred to as the \term{randomized (algebraic) Kuramoto system}.
-This system is \emph{unmixed} in the sense that for all $i \in [n]$, $\rake_{G,i}$ have identical supports since they involve the same set of monomials, namely, constant terms, $x_i x_j^{-1}$ and $x_j x_i^{-1}$ for every edge $\{i,j\} \in \edges(G)$.
+This system is \emph{unmixed} in the sense that $\rake_{G,1},\ldots,\rake_{G,n}$ have identical supports since they involve the same set of monomials, namely, constant terms and $\{ x_i x_j^{-1}$ , $x_j x_i^{-1} \}_{\{i,j\} \in \edges(G)}$.

-The randomization $\aks_G \mapsto \raks_G$ does not alter the zero set but makes a very helpful change to the tropical structure in the sense that much is already known about the tropical self-intersection of $\raks_G$.
-In particular, there is a mapping between the graph-theoretical features of $G$ and the tropical structures of $\raks_G$ through which we can gain key insight into the structure of the zeros of $\raks_G$.
-The next three subsections briefly review the geometric interpretation of this connection.
+The randomization $\aks_G \mapsto \raks_G$ does not alter the zero set but makes a very helpful change to the tropical structure: There is a mapping between the graph-theoretical features of $G$ and the tropical structures of $\raks_G$ through which we can gain key insight into the structure of the zeros of $\raks_G$.